austinmacmath/EMPTI/README.md

 ## To Do
-* Rename occurrences of synergy to empti
+* add favicon to all other pages